yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 - $W_q$ ("query weight matrices"): What am I looking for?
 - $W_k$ ("key weight matrices"): What do I offer as context?
 - $W_v$ ("value weight matrices"): What information should I pass along?

-### Why this specific approach?

-In trying to understand this, I kept struggling to understand why we needed these various transformations.
-After all, the input embeddings we previously computed already contain learned parameters.
-What more do these transformations add?

-If you're also confused, this section walks through the main parts that confused me, so maybe it can help you, too.
-If everything above makes sense, you can jump ahead to @computing-attention-weights.

-Remember our ideal transformation would be an $n \times n \times d \times \delta$ tensor, but that's too big, so we're trying to find a more compact way to encode that information.

-One approach would be to save space on the $n \times n \times d \times \delta$ matrix by using the same $d \times \delta$ matrix in each cell.
-But that would mean each input always gets treated the same --- and in particular, its attention would be the same relative to every other input.
-That defeats the whole purpose of the attention layer, which is to learn the relationships between each pair of tokens.
-In this sense, the $W_q$ and $W_k$ weights are actually the core of attention: they're what lets us combine the A and B embeddings in each pair.

-So, let's focus on $W_q$ and $W_k$.
-What are they doing, really?
-I mentioned that the dot product of transformed-A and transformed-B provides a score for how much A attends to B, but how does that help?

-At its core, this score lets us turn certain A-B pairs on or off (on a sliding scale), which in turn lets the LLM tune out noise --- or worse, conflicting information.
-(Conversely, this also lets the LLM actively focus on certain relationships.)
-For example, if input pairing $(a, b)$'s training is in conflict with with pairing $(a, c)$, the attention layer doesn't have to try to learn an aggregate of both: it will instead learn (via $W_q$ and $W_k$) to ignore one of the pairs and focus its training on the other.

-As we'll see later, an LLM actually contains multiple self-attention instances (called "heads").
-Each one will learn a different set of relationships, in part by emergently converging on $W_q$ and $K_k$ matrices that let it focus on different token pairings.

-But if that's the case, wouldn't we need a _ton_ of attention heads?
-After all, there's a lot of information out there!

-Remember that the attention layer is only one part of the transformer block --- the other being the feedforward network, which I'll cover in the next chapter.
-The attention layer is focused primarily on the relationships between tokens: roughly, things like "English has subject-verb-object sentence structure."
-The feedforward network is where most basic facts, like the capital of Massachusetts, are stored.

 ## Computing attention weights